Everythingfuelinjection/STM_Pro_202309_Firmware/README.md

 there are to boxes with a arrow inbetween on the right hand side box scroll through untill you see "Winusb(v6.x.xxxx)" click reinstall driver
-It should new be ready to program. run Uploadfirmware.bat and it should open up a dos screen identify the cpu and start programing. once programed unplug ecu and reconnect to TS, Start a new TS Project.
+It should now be ready to program. run Uploadfirmware.bat and it should open up a dos screen identify the cpu and start programing. once programed unplug ecu and reconnect to TS, Start a new TS Project.